shuaihuigelaile/ecjtu/README.md

-#welcome to China,I'm sunny£¬nice to meet you!!!
+welcome to China,I'm sunny,nice to meet you!!!

+let's start my first project to commit github